srl-labs/containerlab/docs/manual/kinds/vr-nxos.md

 # Cisco NXOS

-[Cisco NXOS](https://www.cisco.com/c/en/us/products/ios-nx-os-software/nx-os/index.html) virtual appliance is identified with `vr-nxos` kind in the [topology file](../topo-def-file.md).
+[Cisco NXOS](https://www.cisco.com/c/en/us/products/ios-nx-os-software/nx-os/index.html) virtual appliance is identified with `vr-nxos` or `vr-cisco_nxos` kind in the [topology file](../topo-def-file.md).
 It is built using [hellt/vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

 !!!note
     This is a Titanium based system, which is an older version of NX-OS.